rdx40/ADO-To-GH-migration/README.md

 ## Wikis

-- Would have to be migrated manually
+- Has to be migrated manually

-## Azure Artifacts to GitHub Packages